corda/corda-docs-portal/content/en/tools/digital-currencies/redeeming/completing-redemptions.md

 	  alt="Vault Balances Panel After Redemption"
    >}}

-   Similarly, the vault balance of the relevant issuer is updated to show the number of tokens has been increased in accordance with the redemption.
+   Similarly, the vault balance of the relevant issuer is updated to show the number of tokens that has been increased in accordance with the redemption.